Keyword Clustering: The Ultimate Guide to SEO Success

 Once you know which groups work for you, check-mark and export them to your project.
 Under the project’s settings, you can create and name your own clusters, as well as add comments to any keyword.
 There’s no automation in how to distribute the groups across the website’s pages: you can create several pages to cover a large keyword cluster, as well as combine a few clusters.

-It’s reasonable to combine manual and automated approaches: by passing your keywords through an automated tool, you’ll be able to analyze how search engines see those phrases, and regrouping the clusters afterward will allow you to take into account your goals and a particular website’s structure.
+It’s reasonable to combine manual and automated approaches: by passing your keywords through an automated tool, you’ll be able to analyze how search engines see those phrases, and regrouping the clusters afterward (adding, deleting, or moving keywords to other clusters) will allow you to take into account your goals and a particular website’s structure.

-If you need to do basic topic analysis, or if you are an SEO beginner or copywriter who doesn’t need to delve into all the technical details, use Content Idea Finder, which was recently released as part of SE Ranking’s Content Marketing Tool.
+If you need to do basic topic analysis, or if you are an SEO beginner or copywriter who doesn’t need to delve into all the technical details, use Content Idea Finder, which is a part of SE Ranking’s Content Marketing Tool.

-This tool will help you quickly generate topics that have already been divided into clusters, which you can then use for content planning or writing Or they can become your starting point for further research.
+This tool will help you quickly generate topics that have already been divided into clusters, which you can then use for comprehensive content planning or writing.
+They can also become your starting point for further research.

 Each keyword cluster consists of 10 terms that are semantically close to the keyword with the largest search volume in the cluster.
 Suggested terms come along with important SEO (search volume and difficulty) and PPC metrics (CPC and competition).